egasimus/glagol/README.md

-# Glagol 1.1.1
+# Glagol 2.0.0-WIP

 Glagol is a JavaScript metaframework.
 It enables you to build programs that can be edited during runtime, using libraries and preprocessors of your choosing.
-Glagol reloads and processes source files on demand, so you don't need to set up a complicated build pipeline that compiles things in advance.
+Glagol reloads and processes source files on demand, so you don't need to set up a complicated build pipeline for compiling your stuff in advance.

 [![NPM](https://img.shields.io/npm/v/glagol.svg)](https://www.npmjs.com/package/glagol)
 [![David](https://img.shields.io/david/egasimus/glagol.svg)](https://david-dm.org/egasimus/glagol)